Toggle diff (533 lines)

 +@item @code{powerout} (type: gexp)

-+Handler for powerout event.
++The handler for the powerout event.

 +